About the museum

 A key foundation for the museum is the stories of the survivors who came to Sweden.
 By exhibiting the stories and artefacts donated to the museum, we preserve and pass on the history of Sweden and the Holocaust.

 It is essential to highlight the Nazi ideology and explain the society the perpetrators aimed to create in order to understand why various groups were seen as threats and problems.
-The Nazis' increasingly radical treatment of unwanted people ultimately led to the Holocaust, in which over six million Jews were murdered.
-Additionally, millions of others were persecuted and killed by the Nazis and their allies during the same period, including Romani people, people with disabilities, homosexuals, Jehovah's Witnesses, and political opponents.
+The Nazis' increasingly radical treatment of unwanted people ultimately led to the Holocaust, in which over six million Jews were murdered, and the genocide of Sinti and Roma.
+Additionally, millions of others were persecuted and killed by the Nazis and their allies during the same period, including people with disabilities, homosexuals, Jehovah's Witnesses, and political opponents.
 The museum actively works to shed light on different perspectives of the Holocaust and the various groups affected by the Nazi crimes.

 Building up the museum and its public activities